Beatrix de Rijk: Later life and commemoration

 In the 1950s, de Rijk lived in poverty in an upstairs flat in a side street of the Hoefkade in the Schilderswijk in The Hague.
 When a journalist from De Telegraaf visited her in 1952 they noted that: "I saw no rug in her room, on her bed there were rags instead of blankets.
 On the wall was a saying: Laugh and forget.
 The weekly income of Beatrix de Rijk, ... amounted to over 16 guilders (11.20 guilders for old age [pension], 5.30 guilders for her only son who was killed in Indonesia); in winter In the winter Fl.
 3.50 is added for fuel."
-The Koninklijke Nederlandse Vereniging voor Luchtvaart (Royal Dutch Airline Association) were horrified to discover this and launched an aid campaign for he so that people could send belongings to the Avia, their official journal in The Hague in support of de Rijk or donate via a special giro account under the slogan "Help Beatrix de Rijk".
-In the last years of her life, she earned some money as a dishwasher in the dishwasher at the Palace Hotel in Scheveningen and as a cleaning lady for a family in The Hague.
+The Koninklijke Nederlandse Vereniging voor Luchtvaart (Royal Dutch Airline Association) were horrified to discover this and launched an aid campaign for her so that people could send belongings in support of de Rijk to the Avia, their official journal in The Hague, or donate via a special giro account under the slogan "Help Beatrix de Rijk".
+In the last years of her life, she earned some money as a dishwasher in the Palace Hotel in Scheveningen and as a cleaning lady for a family in The Hague.

 After a long illness, Beatrix de Rijk died on 18 January 1958 in the Zeehospitium in Kijkduin.

-Some of Beatrix de Rijk's documents, including her pilot's licence and some notes, were preserved when they ended up in the possession of Wilhelm Teuben (1928–1985), a First Lieutenant in the air force and a collector.
+Some of Beatrix de Rijk's documents, including her pilot's licence and some notes, were preserved after they ended up in the possession of Wilhelm Teuben (1928–1985), a First Lieutenant in the air force and a collector.